How Glycol Is Used in Closed Loops

 • SN-10: Hot loop systems that need a protective layer inside the metal surfaces and to have oxygen drawn out may use SN-10.

-When taking measures to prevent corrosion in a closed loop system, though, simply adding chemicals to a system with chemical buildup or existing corrosion will not suffice.
+When taking measures to prevent corrosion in a closed loop, simply adding chemicals to a system with chemical buildup or existing corrosion will not suffice.
 The first step for any treatment of a closed loop system, whether by adding glycol for freeze prevention or incorporating corrosion protection, should be cleaning and flushing the system.
-The chemicals that protect the interior from corrosion will only work when applied to clean surfaces.
+The chemicals that protect the interior from corrosion only work when applied to clean surfaces.

-Glycol does not provide corrosion protection alone.
-For systems that contain galvanized steel or aluminum, glycol solutions can cause localized corrosion.
-Specialty Dow inhibited glycol solutions already contain corrosion inhibitors and don’t need additional products.
+In systems that contain galvanized steel or aluminum, glycol solutions can cause localized corrosion.
+Specialty Dow-inhibited glycol solutions already contain corrosion inhibitors and don’t need additional products.
 However, green-colored glycol products may benefit from adding SN solutions to prevent corrosion.

 Potential Problems in a Closed Loop System

-Another issue with glycol closed loop systems is the volume required for the glycol.
-The expansion tanks should have a 4% higher volume when used with a system that contains glycol compared to one that does not use this chemical.
+Using the incorrect glycol volume can freeze pipes in closed loop systems.
+The expansion tanks should have a 4% higher volume of water when used with a system that contains glycol than one that does not use this chemical.

-Lastly, make sure to use quality water without minerals when diluting glycol for a closed system.
-Municipal water supplies frequently contain minerals and added chemicals that could interact with the chemical inhibitors used in the glycol solution, preventing it from protecting the interior of the system.
+• Low water quality: Municipal water supplies contain minerals and added chemicals that could interact with the chemical inhibitors used in the glycol solution, preventing it from protecting the system’s interior.
+To avoid this issue, use quality water without minerals when diluting glycol for a closed loop system.

 How to Test for Glycol to Ensure Adequate Freeze Protection